NeatNit/new_softlamps/README.md

 ## HeavyLightRenderer
+Derived from HeavyLightIterativeBase.
+See its Run hook for details.

 ### Method: Activate
 Set this as the active Renderer for any upcoming HeavyLight renders.
 After this, IsActive will be true.